ObjectModules/deploy/[Mapping]-Employment.md

 As we have explained about the behavior of unique process in the _[[settlement|Mapping#settlement]]_ of this concept, the one which giving a better result will take the position as the part of the main process.

 The one which is not taken in the position will keep remain stay but no more carry out.
-It will as as a reference or a back-up.
+It will stay as a reference or a back-up.

 We are going to explain further how a mapping will become two (2).
 Like _the mitosis_ the process will also consist of four steps which are in our concept we call them as _spreading, employment, merging and settlement_.